rock-core/tools-roby/roby/tutorial/tasks.md

 Unlike with event objects, which are usually created and parametrized on-the-fly, tasks are mostly first _defined_ and then _used_.
-To define a task, one creates a subclass of {rdoc_class: Task}.
+To define a task, one creates a subclass of `Task`.
 In our examples, we'll take "the mother of all tasks in robotic systems": the MoveTo task.

 ``` ruby